Travel with us on our small group tour to Algeria to get away from it all – including the tourists. So close to Europe, yet you feel a world away.

 You will explore the 6 bridges including the Roman Kantara Bridge.
 From here continue on to see the ruins of the Antonian Roman Aqueduct and the Great Mosque of Constantine.
 A visit to the Kasbah is a must as well as the 19th century Ottoman Palace of Ahmed Bey and Constantine’s Museum.
 (B,L,D)

-Overnight at Cirta Hotel
+Overnight at Ibis Hotel or similar

-Overnight at Saoura Hotel or similar.
+Overnight at Saoura Hotel or similar

 After breakfast, drive to Beni Abbes, exploring the dunes that surround the oasis.
 Visit the Sahara Museum and the typical clay fort of Charles de Foucauld who installed its first “brotherhood” in 1901 and is still occupied by monks of the order.
 In the oasis, you will also visit the old Ksar.
 (B)

-Overnight at Saoura Hotel or similar.
+Overnight at Saoura Hotel or similar

 This morning it is an early drive to Taghit, an discovered jewel of Algeria.
 En route, visit the Igli oasis.
 On arrival at Taghit, visit the caves situated on the cliffs of Taghit and the old Ksar Taghit.
 The village is an old mud-brick town that meets the modern side of the village which is slowly developing.
 This is all set in between green palm groves.
 Enjoy lunch here before continuing to Bechar where you will fly to Oran.
 On arrival, you will be met and transferred to your hotel.
 (B,L,D)

-Overnight Colombe Hotel or similar.
+2 nights Colombe Hotel or similar

 After breakfast, it is time to explore Oran.
 Oran is beautiful coastal city mimicking the French Riviera town of Nice with its French colonial style buildings.
 Enjoy a city orientation tour where you will visit La Cathedrale du Sacre Coeur and Santa Cruz Fort.